 Using corticosteroid medications for a long time can make it more difficult for your body to respond to physical stress.
 Before having surgery or emergency treatment, or if you get a serious illness/injury, tell your doctor or dentist that you are using this medication or have used this medication within the past 12 months.
 Tell your doctor right away if you develop unusual/extreme tiredness or weight loss.
 If you will be using this medication for a long time, carry a warning card or medical ID bracelet that identifies your use of this medication.

-Dexamethasone can make you more likely to get infections or may worsen any current infections.
-Avoid contact with people who have infections that may spread to others (such as chickenpox, measles, flu).
-Consult your doctor if you have been exposed to an infection or for more details.
+Dexamethasone can make you more likely to get infections or may make current infections worse.
+Stay away from anyone who has an infection that may easily spread (such as chickenpox, COVID-19, measles, flu).
+Talk to your doctor if you have been exposed to an infection or for more details.

 Tell your health care professional that you are using dexamethasone before having any immunizations/vaccinations.
 Avoid contact with people who have recently received live vaccines (such as flu vaccine inhaled through the nose).